Earthcomputer/EnchantmentCracker/README.md

 - **The UI is subject to change and may have updated since the tutorials**

 ## Installation Instructions
-Download the latest zip file from [https://github.com/Earthcomputer/EnchantmentCracker/releases] and extract into a place you won't lose it, such as your Desktop.
+Download the latest zip file from [the releases page](https://github.com/Earthcomputer/EnchantmentCracker/releases) and extract into a place you won't lose it, such as your Desktop.

 If you're a Windows user, you should double-click the batch file in the `bin` folder.
 Batch files